How to clean your outdoor gear, according to experts | CNN Underscored

 One of the most important steps in washing your outdoor gear is choosing the right detergent.
 You don’t want to make the mistake of choosing any kind of standard laundry detergent, instead, you want to purchase detergent or treatment products made specifically for washing outdoor and technical gear.

-McClean seconds this sentiment and argues that outdoor gear-specific detergents tend to be more eco-friendly than your average household laundry detergent.
+McLean seconds this sentiment and argues that outdoor gear-specific detergents tend to be more eco-friendly than your average household laundry detergent.
 “Nikwax is so wonderful because they’ve been making incredibly sustainable products for decades.
-Their products are PFC-free, VOC-free, water-based and biodegradable,” adds McClean.
+Their products are PFC-free, VOC-free, water-based and biodegradable,” adds McLean.
 “Choosing sustainable products to wash our gear is the best thing we can do if we’re using a water-based washing system.”

 Most outdoor gear wash you can pour directly into your washing machine’s detergent drawer or clean your gear by hand with a spot treatment.
 It’s always important to follow the care instructions on your gear and carefully read the back of the detergent or gear treatment bottle to fully understand how to use the product on your gear.